iohub/coLLaMA/README.md

 ## Get started

+- Install coLLaMa from VSCode marketplace.
-- Set your llama.cpp server's address like http://192.168.1.100 in Cody>llama Server Endpoint configure. and enjoy coding with your localized deploy models.
+- Set your llama.cpp server's address like http://192.168.1.100 in the Cody>llama Server Endpoint configure. now enjoy coding with your localized deploy models.
-- Build and run the VS Code extension locally: `pnpm install && cd vscode && pnpm run dev`
+- or Build and run the VS Code extension locally: `pnpm install && cd vscode && pnpm run dev`

 ## What is Cody?